A Thank you to all who participated in our Little Comberton Advent Windows. Lovely to see the lights shining out as we prepared for Christmastide.

 We begin on Advent Sunday with the first lights and then each day another home is added until on Christmas Eve [or the night of the Village Carol Service] the star is lit outside St Peters Church in our village.

 Many of the lights remain lit until January 6 - Twelfth Night when traditionally Christmas lights and decorations are taken down for another year.
 I'm hoping that some of the lights will remain lit until February 2 - CANDLEMAS - then we will appreciate the lighter nights as spring approaches.

-I don't know how long it takes for something to become a tradition but this year will be the tenth year!
+I don't know how long it takes for something to become a tradition but this year will be the 12th year!